 – Unverified.
 (U) is used preceding a keyword as described in paragraph

-United States DOD will append the keywords IAP, SPECIAL, ODP, SID, and STAR
+United States Department of Defense (DOD) will append the keywords IAP, SPECIAL, ODP, SID, and STAR

 only (not for civil use).
 For example, STAR U. S. DOD, SID U. S. DOD, IAP

 Apply the procedures in this order except

 when other procedures are contained in a Letter of Agreement or other

 appropriate FAA documents, provided they only supplement this order and that

 any standards they specify are not less than those in this order.
 FAA Order

 JO 7210.3, Facility Operation and Administration, contains administrative